 “Another thing too is interview fatigue and interviewers having their cameras off,” Roth continues.
 “That's obviously really challenging for people in the d/Deaf and hard of hearing community if they read lips.
 The number one interviewer rule is to always have your camera on.”

 In reality, keeping your camera on can benefit non-disabled peers, as well.
 For instance, it demonstrates a spirit of respect and interest in other people on a call, showing a sense of investment in the task at hand.
-As with many accommodations aimed to benefit people with disabilities, everybody else usually gains something positive.
+As with many accommodations aimed to benefit professionals with disabilities, everybody else usually gains something positive.

 One such practice is an “access check,” which Roth says has become common in her work at Salesforce.